PriyaMulla/Carpool-Connect-VC/doc/vision.md

 * Accounts for messaging and connecting (vassar login)*
 * Notifications of potential trips, planned trips, and messages*

+###Actors
+* Driver- Create an account, Make and take down a Listing, Search Listings, Schedule a Trip

+* System Actor- PLACEHOLDER

+* Passenger- Create an account, Make and take down a Listing, Search Listings, Schedule a Trip

 ###Constraints
 * Vassar Account Login*
 * Map Data